 Simon Lewsen

-Simon Lewsen writes for The Globe and Mail, The Walrus, Azure, Precedent, and enRoute.
+Simon Lewsen writes for The Walrus, Report on Business, Toronto Life, and Maclean’s.
 He teaches writing at the University of Toronto.

 The Long History (and Scary Future) of Our Broken Health Care System